epam/OneDrive-L/docs/architecture.rst

 Highlights:

+1. The architecture features service-oriented design.
+   The main reason why it is done that way is because it allows to implement different components in different languages which could be instrumental in case of this project since some languages are more suitable for low level tasks (working with filesystem), offer more performance and some are more suitable for high-level tasks like business logic.
+2. *StorageService* serves as a "hub" that stores information about changed (or "dirty") files and information about last successfully synchronized (or "pristine") files.
-1. *SynchronizationStateStorageService* stores metadata for last successfully synchronized files.
-It is required because otherwise it is impossible to make decisions about whether to overwrite a file or not (see the note in the diagram).
+   Storing information about pristine files is required because otherwise it is impossible to make decisions about whether to overwrite a file or not (see the note in the diagram).
+   Storing information about dirty files is required to free monitor-services from responsibility of ensuring that changes that they monitor are propagated and synchronized.
+With the Storage Service they could just save them and "forget" about them.
+   It also allows to store arbitrary key-value data and this capability is used by OneDrive Service to store last known snapshot token.
+3. *entities* package provides contracts that is used in communication between the services.
-2. Service-classes provide basic infrastructural and domain-specific operations that are needed by higher-level components.
+4. Util-classes provide basic infrastructural and domain-specific operations that are needed by higher-level components.
-3. *entities* package contains entity-definitions that are 1 to 1 match to the OneDrive API entities.
-4. *DataStorageService* is used for storing arbitrary data.
-Currently it is required for storing last snapshot token returned by the API (see delta method).
 5. All the business logic related to how files are synchronized (e.g. conflict resolution, moves/copies handling) is encapsulated within *SynchronizationService*.
-6. Synchronizer service does not contain business logic, but instead assembles all the components required for synchronization, bootstraps a synchronization process and continuously monitors and synchronizes changes.
-7. The whole system is supposed to be built on cooperative concurrency execution model.
-   Most probably it will be gevent.
-   This choice was made because the project deals with events and I/O so a light-weight concurrency + task scheduler, that gevent provides “for free”, seems to fit perfectly.
+6. Protobuf and ZeroMQ are supposed to be used for interprocess communication.

 Files synchronization
 ---------------------